 The freeholder will normally be responsible for maintaining the common parts of the building, such as the entrance hall and staircase, as well as the exterior walls and roof.
 Other leaseholders, however, might have claimed their “right to manage”, in which case it is their responsibility.

-Leases regulate responsibilities of the freeholder (landlord) and the leaseholder (tenant).
-The also regulate obligations between leaseholders in the same building
+Leases regulate the responsibilities of the freeholder (landlord) and the leaseholder (tenant).
+They also regulate obligations between leaseholders in the same building

 The responsibility and cost of repairs and maintenance is shared between leaseholders

 There is still the possibility of buying the property outright, through enfranchisement, or a share of the freehold.

 PROBLEMS WITH LEASEHOLD

 If leaseholders don’t fulfil the terms of the lease – for example, by not paying rent or service charges fees – then the lease can be terminated by the freeholder. (known as “forfeiture”)

 Leaseholders will have to obtain permission for any major work or alterations